Debt Relief Is Possible

-Attorney Joe Spires has 22 years of experience as a bankruptcy lawyer.
-He will review your finances and discuss which type of bankruptcy may be right for you.
+Attorney Joe Spires and Clay Ward each have 20 years of experience as bankruptcy lawyers.
+We will review your finances and discuss which type of bankruptcy may be right for you.
 If you decide to proceed with Chapter 7, we will assist you with every step.
-For a free consultation with an Augusta Chapter 7 bankruptcy attorney, please callor contact us online.
+For a consultation with an Augusta Chapter 7 bankruptcy attorney, please callor contact us online.

 Chapter 7 and Chapter 13

 Under Chapter 7 bankruptcy, many of your debts will be discharged or eliminated.
 Unsecured debts, such as medical bills and credit card debt, are typically discharged.
-Secured debts include mortgages and car loans; depending on your situation, these items may be liquidated to repay your creditors.
+Secured debts include mortgages and car loans; depending on your situation, these items may be kept and paid if so desired, or liquidated to repay your creditors.
 Nonexempt property may be sold to pay your creditors.